Managing sensor runtime thresholds

 The time that a Tanium Client takes to run a question varies widely, based on which sensors, and how many, the question invokes.
-To assess the impact that running Tanium questions has on endpoint resources, you can customize the question and sensor runtime thresholds that trigger indicator icons in the Tanium Console.
+To help you assess the impact that running Tanium questions has on endpoint resources,

-The following table lists describes the threshold icons and their default labels and values.
+The following table describes the threshold icons and their default labels and values.

 When viewing threshold indicators, note the following caveats: